How to Stop Being Obsessive in a Relationship: 10 Steps

 10. Turn to professional support

-Sometimes, there may be an underlying issue, such as a mental health condition, that is leading to an unhealthy obsession with a person.
+Sometimes, an underlying issue, such as a mental health condition, may lead to an unhealthy obsession with a person.
 If you’re in a committed relationship, you may benefit from undergoing relationship therapy to help you address obsessiveness.

 The bottom line

-If you find that you tend to show obsessive behavior in relationships, there are strategies you can use to overcome your obsessions.
+If you tend to show obsessive behavior in relationships, there are strategies you can use to overcome your obsessions.
 For instance, with time and practice, you can learn to cope with obsessions by practicing mindfulness, distracting yourself with things you enjoy, and spending time with friends.

 It can be challenging to learn how to stop being obsessive, but the truth is that it is possible.
-Often, obsession is rooted in some larger fear, such as a fear of something bad happening to your significant other or anxiety over being abandoned.
+Typically, obsession is rooted in some larger fear, such as a fear of something terrible happening to your significant other or anxiety over being abandoned.

-Letting go of these fears may seem scary, but the truth is that learning how not to obsess over someone paves the way for healthier, happier relationships.
+Letting go of these fears may seem scary.
+Still, the truth is that learning how not to obsess over someone can pave the way for healthier, happier relationships.

 Share this article on